renuo/applications-setup-guide/ruby_on_rails/rspec.md

 ## Optional: catch javascript errors

-If you want to catch Javascript errors in your system tests, you can create the `support/javascript_error_collector.rb`:
+If you want to catch Javascript errors in your system tests, you can create `support/javascript_error_collector.rb`:

 ```ruby
 module JavaScriptErrorCollector